LucasJi/Jade/README.md

 ```

 For now, only the `title`, `tags` and `aliases` keys are supported.
 The values of them will be
-resolved and friendly displayed in the post page.
+resolved and friendly displayed in the note page.

 ## Tech Stack